How to Start Exercising While Avoiding the Most Common Beginner Fitness Mistakes

 You don’t have to love the gym to get amazing benefits and reach your goals though.

-19. Just because an exercise is listed as the best doesn’t mean you should do it.
+19. Just because an exercise is listed as the best doesn’t mean you should do it

+The best workouts are the ones you will do and can do consistently without injuring yourself.
 The ab wheel rollout may be one of the holy grails of core training but most people are risking injury if they try it.
 Getting there takes some serious work with exercises that are similar but easier – I go over many of them HERE

-20. You’re best off just ignoring everything a supplement company ever says.
+20. You’re best off just ignoring everything a supplement company ever says

 You won’t really lose out ignoring anything honest they might say, so don’t worry.